SeanShubin/documentation/videos/character/character.md

 In most programming languages, when you get the length of a string, you are counting the number of code units.

 ### Charset
-A set of characters that can be mapped into a code space
+A set of characters that can be mapped into a code space.
+Unfortunately, in some languages, the word charset is used when what is really meant is encoding.

 ### Encoding
 The rules for converting between code units and characters in a charset.